deepkarkada/deepkarkada.github.io/_posts/2023-05-12-sample_spaces_prob_axioms.md

 ## Sample Spaces

-The possible outcomes of an experiment for the sample space.
+The possible outcomes of an experiment form the sample space.
 These outcomes are usually represented as a set and have certain properties associated with them.

 <!-- This theme supports rendering beautiful math in inline and display modes using [MathJax 3](https://www.mathjax.org/) engine.